AzrDll/KETER-Portscanner/README.md

-# Python Port Scanner
+# KETER Port Scanner

-Python Port Scanner is a robust, multithreaded port scanner written in Python.
+KETER Port Scanner is a robust, multithreaded port scanner written in Python.
 It allows you to scan specific ports or a range of ports on a host.

 ## Features
 - Multithreaded scanning for fast performance.